-The park itself is set within huge towering White Pine trees.
+The park itself is set within huge towering white pine trees.
 The Sioux Narrows-Nestor Falls area is home to many of the largest, most beautiful trees in Northwest Ontario.
 Many of the campsites are secluded, nestled in the trees.
 We had 4 groups camping together and chose the more open campsites so we could all hang out together.

 If you are looking for a more private location and are using a tent, consider the walk-in campsites along Lake of the Woods.
 There are 8 campsites that are roughly 20-50 metres from where your car is parked.
 They are beautiful campsites right on the lake, while they can be windy, I imagine it would feel great on a hot day as well as keep the mosquitoes away.

-The larger of the two group campsites really peaked my interest.
+The larger of the two group campsites really piqued my interest.
 While it is not electrical, it can fit 30-40 people and is on a point right on the lake.
 It has a large fire pit, a beach and docking as well as a large grass area.

 Besides swimming and bike riding, there's some nature trails, great fishing on Lake of the Woods, or you can rent a canoe.
 There's a boat launch but parking is limited.